 Expeditions

 The climb is technically difficult which demands knowledge and skills with previous high altitude trekking experiences.
-The terrain is steep and strenuous than difficult treks so fitness is necessary.
+The terrain is steeper and more strenuous than difficult treks so fitness is necessary.
 The altitude varies from 5400 m to 7100 m.

 Some Expeditions are:

-Kalindi Pass, Satopanth, Black Peak and Kedar Dome
+Kalindi Pass, Satopanth, Bandarpunch, Black Peak and Kedar Dome

-Fill the booking form on our website (link) or directly mail us at – [email protected] .
+You can fill out the booking form on our website (https://www.himalayanhikers.in/) or directly mail us at – himalayanhikers.dun@gmail.com.
 You can also contact us at the numbers provided on the website.

 Yes, we provide trek gear on rent.

-The weather is unpredicted and can change anytime but generally the nights are cold and the days are warm.
+The weather is unpredictable and can change anytime but generally, the nights are cold and the days are warm.
 But, it totally depends on the season and conditions.
-Keep enough warm clothes to protect yourself against chilly cold.
+Keep enough warm clothes to protect yourself against the chilly cold.

 Yes, we arrange customized treks.
 They are more comfortable than the fixed departures.
-In these treks you can extend and reduce the itinerary or add extra activity in it at the time of booking.
+In these treks, you can extend or reduce the itinerary or add extra activity to it at the time of booking.

 We serve three meals a day including snacks and soup.
-A variety of delectable and healthy food is provided which includes; Indian, Chinese and other Western meals.
-They are nutritious and keeps you fit and healthy on your trek.
-(On day 1 – breakfast and lunch; on last day lunch en route is not included in the package.)
+A variety of delectable and healthy food is provided which includes; Indian, Chinese, and other Western meals.
+They are nutritious and keep you fit and healthy on your trek.
+(On day 1 – breakfast and lunch; on the last day lunch en route is not included in the package.)

 • Transport,